phillipalexander/ghi/README.md

 ### Basic (you just want it to work)

-If you're not insterested in contributing right now, just use npm to install ghi:
+If you're not interested in contributing right now, just use npm to install ghi:

 ```
 $ npm install -g ghi